 You can also use the Stats API and filter by Tag to gets specific counts for each Tag sent during a specified date range.
 If messages tagged with Welcome are down from the previous week or month then this can signal that your marketing initiatives need to be reviewed to help get new users signed up.

 Stats and Activity can also be used to spot other issues like high bounces and spam complaints.
-If you see an an issue with this in your Postmark weekly digest or Stats overview page, then further investigation is usually required.
+If you see an issue with this in your Postmark weekly digest or Stats overview page, then further investigation is usually required.
 An acceptable bounce rate should be under 5%.
 If you notice bounces above that it’s likely that either people are giving you bad emails or you are sending to old and outdated addresses.
 Try to figure out why the rate is high and work to lower it.

 Is your spam complaint rate is high then there is something there too wrong.
 Good transactional emails should not generate any spam at all and your spam rate should be less than 0.10%.
 Yes, that is 1 complaint in 1,000 emails sent.
 If you’re seeing much more then people didn’t expect or want your email and you need to figure out how to avoid it from happening.
 There are strict rules, we know, but these rules are why Postmark has some of the best inbox rates in the industry.

-We make it easy for you to spot trends by allowing you to filer the activity view by bounce type.
+We make it easy for you to spot trends by allowing you to filter the activity view by bounce type.
 Here you will be able to quickly see the number of Hard bounces, Spam complaints and any other bounce types recorded and view all emails that returned this specific bounce.
 Keep in mind that sent message are kept for 45 days but bounces and spam complaints are kept indefinitely since they can help with troubleshooting.